Kyiv rocked by missiles and drones: All you need to know about attack

 In the early hours of November 25, Kyiv came under a massive attack using cruise and ballistic missiles, kamikaze drones, and aviation.

-RBC-Ukraine reports everything known about the shelling in Ukraine that night.
+RBC-Ukraine reports everything known about the attack in Ukraine that night.

-• The enemy attacked Ukraine with strike drones, Kalibr cruise missiles, ballistic missiles, and Kinzhal missiles - all targeting Kyiv;
+- The enemy attacked with drones, Kalibr cruise missiles, ballistic missiles, and Kinzhal missiles - all targeting Kyiv.

 Attack overview

-According to the State Emergency Service (DSNS), four people were injured in the attack on Kyiv, and nine residents were rescued.
+According to the State Emergency Service, seven people were injured as a result of the attack on Kyiv, 18 were rescued, and one person was killed.

-At another location in Kyiv, a 2-story building was hit, but no fire occurred.
+At another location in Kyiv, a two-story building was hit, but no fire broke out.
 In the Darnytskyi district, debris fell in an open area of the private sector.

 Infrastructure impact

 In some areas of Kyiv, there have been disruptions to the electricity and water supply.
-Emergency services are responding promptly to all incidents, containing fires, and assisting those affected.
+Emergency services are responding promptly to all incidents, extinguishing fires, and assisting those affected.

-The Ministry of Energy reported that during the night of November 25, Russian forces carried out a massive strike on Ukraine’s energy facilities, which will require rapid damage assessment and subsequent preparation for restoration work.
+The Ministry of Energy reported that on the night of November 25, Russian forces carried out a massive strike on Ukraine’s energy facilities, which will require urgent damage assessment and subsequent preparation for restoration work.

 In Bila Tserkva, Kyiv region, one person was killed in the shelling by Russian forces, and among the injured was a 14-year-old girl.
 The attacks affected peaceful settlements in the region.